- The causes of the black screen After a crash, they can be physical, software or internal connections.

 - Brightness at minimum or screen unusable only outdoors: It could be a mistake with the brightness, so try turning it up in a dark place before assuming serious damage.

-If the screen is physically cracked, the solution is almost always a complete screen replacement.
-But if there is no visible break, it is still possible that it is an internal connection problem.
+If the screen is physically cracked, the solution almost always involves a complete screen replacement.
+But if there's no visible break, it's still possible that it's an internal connection problem.

 What to do if the screen is black?
 Solutions based on the source of the problem

-The solution will depend on whether the fault is in the software, the screen, the internal connectors, or even the battery.
-We explain, in order from least to most serious, what you can try in each case.
+The solution will depend on whether the problem is with the software, the screen, the internal connectors, or even the battery.
+We'll explain, in order of least to most serious, what you can try in each case.

 1. Software failures: reboot and recovery